 Another essential factor that credit bureaus utilize to determine your credit score is the average age of all your active accounts.
 Typically, the longer you have an account open, the higher your credit score is going to be.
 When you take on a new auto loan, it will decrease the average age of your active accounts.
 Depending on how many active accounts you have and their age, getting an auto loan can negatively affect your credit score.

-Deciding to get an auto loan is one that you'll need to always consider the consequences of how it will reflect on your existing credit score.
+Deciding to get an auto loan is one that you'll need always to consider the consequences of how it will reflect on your existing credit score.
 By understanding these changes, you can better position yourself to maintain a high credit score with your new auto loan.

 Also read about: